Windows live mail

 Benefits of Using Windows Live Mail

-Despite its discontinuation, Windows Live Mail continues to offer several benefits to its users.
+Despite its discontinuation, Windows Live Mail, also known as 'live mail windows', continues to offer several benefits to its users.
 Its user-friendly interface makes it easy for even non-tech savvy individuals to navigate and manage their emails.
 It also offers a high degree of customization, allowing users to tailor the email client to their specific needs.

 Another significant benefit is its compatibility with various email protocols, making it a versatile choice for managing different email accounts.
 Its integration with other Windows Live services also adds to its appeal, providing a unified and streamlined user experience.